 Likewise, the spiritual flow which protects Eretz Yisrael is special and a unique gift from the Creator.
 What if we reject Him; what if the nation revels around a man-made molten calf and declares, "There are your gods, O' Yisrael!"?
-Are we then still deserving of this Divine gift, or has our mutinous behavior gone too far?
+Then, are we still deserving of this Divine gift, or has our mutinous behavior gone too far?
 This troubled Moshe.

-We seek segulos, good omens, and perform various good deeds and behaviors in order to receive Hashem's favor in our time of need.
-We forget, however, that it is the "simple" and "ordinary" behaviors, like davening, studying Torah, giving tzedakah, charity that we must maintain.
+We seek segulos, good omens, and perform various good deeds and mitzvos in order to receive Hashem's favor in our time of need.
+However, we forget that it is the "simple" and "ordinary" behaviors, like davening, studying Torah, giving tzedakah, charity that we must maintain.
 All the extras are great, but if one is missing the basics, he is missing the essential.